TaliyIvanov/TaliyIvanov/README.md

 # Hello! 👋 my name is Vitaliy Pavlov

 ## 🚀 About Me
-- I'm a Data Scientist with experience in data analysis, machine learning, d.
+- I'm a Data Scientist with experience in data analysis, machine learning;
+- MIPT graduate in 2024;
-- Currently learning advanced deep learning techniques and MLOps practices.
+- Currently studying advanced deep learning techniques, as well as algorithms and data structures;
-- Reach me at: 8800387@gmail.com, [@pavlovvf](https://t.me/pavlovvf)
+- Reach me at: 8800387@gmail.com, [Telegram](https://t.me/pavlovvf).

 ---